TRENT-OS/os_configuration/README.md

-Initializing the Configuration lib with a memory backend does not have any dependencies to the PartitionManager and so you can skip the init process of this additional layer since you will be writing the parameters directly into memory of the component integrating this library.
+Initializing the Configuration lib with a memory backend does not have any so you can skip the init process of this additional layer since you will be writing the parameters directly into memory of the component integrating this library.
 The init process is very similar to the one described above for the filesystem but once you start initializing the different sections, you will be calling the following
 functions: